dennissxz/data-science-handbook/25-graph-related/31-maximum-flow.md

 Theorem (Equivalency of maximum flow and minimum cut) : In any flow network $G$, the value of a maximum $s-t$ flow is equal to the capacity of a minimum $s-t$ cut.

-The proof is simply from Corollary 3.
+The proof is simply from the Corollary.

 Thus, FF algorithm also gives an algorithm for finding a minimum $s-t$ cut.